Mari El: Politics

-The International Helsinki Federation for Human Rights (IHF) and the Moscow Helsinki Group (MHG), in an exhaustive 2006 report Russian Federation: The Human Rights Situation of the Mari Minority of the Republic of Mari El, found widespread evidence of political and cultural persecution of Mari people, and of "a broader trend of repression of dissidents in the republic".
+After 2005, interethnic relations deteriorated after Leonid Markelov became president due to allegations of the repression of Mari culture.
+In 2006, the International Helsinki Federation for Human Rights (IHF) and the Moscow Helsinki Group (MHG) published a report where it found many obstacles to the use of the Mari language in public contexts and "a broader trend of repression of dissidents in the republic".